MANIFEST YOUR BEST YEAR YET

-A long-term project, period of study, relationship, or career has come full circle and you are now feeling a sense of closure as well as achievement and accomplishment.
-It could represent a graduation, a marriage, the birth of a child (representing the end of a pregnancy), or the attainment of a long held dream or aspiration.
+When the World card appears in a Tarot reading, you are glowing with a sense of wholeness, achievement, fulfilment and completion.
+A long-term project, period of study, relationship or career has come full circle, and you are now revelling in the sense of closure and accomplishment.
+This card could represent graduation, a marriage, the birth of a child or achieving a long-held dream or aspiration.
 You have finally accomplished your goal or purpose.
-Everything has come together, and you are in the right place, doing the right thing, achieving what you have envisioned, and feeling fulfilled and complete.
-In this sense, the World card also heralds new beginnings that naturally emerge out of the completion cycle.
+Everything has come together, and you are in the right place, doing the right thing, achieving what you have envisioned.
+You feel whole and complete.

-From a more literal perspective, the World can indicate world travel, particularly on a large scale.
-You may be lucky enough to be embarking on a six month overseas trip, or are working/studying/living overseas for an extended period of time.
-Similarly, this card reinforces universal understanding and global awareness.
-Wherever you will go, you will encounter new experiences and welcoming hosts who will embrace you and invite you into their worlds.
+More literally, the World can mean world travel, particularly on a large scale.
+You may be lucky enough to embark on a six-month overseas trip, or are working, studying or living overseas for an extended period.
+This card reinforces Universal understanding and global awareness, and you will you will find a new appreciation for people and cultures from across the world.

-The reversed World can also indicate a time when you are close to reaching completion but for whatever reason, you lose focus and slack off right at the end.
-You only have a short way to go, so why lose focus now?
-Re-energise yourself and remind yourself how wonderful life will be when you have finally reached your goal.
+The reversed World can also indicate a time when you are close to finishing a project or goal, but for whatever reason, you lose focus and slack off right at the end.
+You only have a short way to go, so why stop now?
+Re-energise and remind yourself how wonderful life will be when you get the thing you’ve wanted for so long.